-Woodland structure: indicators of local distinctiveness Occurrence; population size No decline in distribution and, in the case of red listed and other rare or localised species, population size Includes ancient or long-established woodlands (see Perrin and Daly, 2010), archaeological and geological features as well as red listed and other rare or localised species.
-The majority of old sessile oak woodland within the SAC has been identified as Possible Ancient Woodland by Perrin and Daly (2010).
-The very rare narrow-leaved helleborine (Cephalanthera longifolia) has been recorded from the site.
-This orchid species is listed on the Flora (Protection) Order, 2015 and is listed as vulnerable on the Irish Red List (Wyse Jackson et al., 2016) Woodland structure: indicators of overgrazing Occurrence All four indicators of overgrazing absent There are four indicators of overgrazing within 91A0: topiary effect on shrubs and young trees, browse line on mature trees, abundant dung, and severe recent bark stripping (Daly et al., 2020; O'Neill and Barron, 2013) Vegetation composition: native tree cover Percentage No decline.
-Native tree cover at least 90% of canopy; target species cover at least 50% of canopy The target species for 91A0 are sessile oak (Quercus petraea) and the hybrid oak Quercus x rosacea (Daly et al., in prep.; O'Neill and Barron, 2013) Vegetation composition: typical species Occurrence At least 1 target species for 91A0 woodlands present; at least 6 positive indicator species for 91A0 woodlands present A variety of typical native species should be present, depending on woodland type.
-The target species for 91A0 are sessile oak (Quercus petraea) and the hybrid oak Quercus x rosacea.
-Positive indicator species for 91A0 are listed in Daly et al. (in prep.) and O'Neill and Barron (2013) Vegetation composition: negative indicator species Occurrence Negative indicator species cover not greater than 10%; regeneration of negative indicator species absent Negative indicator species (i.e. any non-native species, including herbaceous species such as montbretia (Crocosmia x crocosmiiflora) should be absent or under control.
-The woodland at Brackloon is threatened by rhododendron (Rhododendron ponticum) infestation.
-Although rhododendron control was previously undertaken within the woodland (Perrin et al., 2008), extensive regrowth has occurred (Daly et al., in prep.)
+Woodland structure: indicators of local distinctiveness Occurrence; population size No decline in distribution and, in the case of red listed and other rare or localised species, population size Includes ancient or long-established woodlands, archaeological and geological features, and red listed and other rare or localised species.
+Much of Oldhead Wood has been identified as Long-Established Woodland (I) (i.e. continuously wooded since the 1st edition OS maps of 1830-44; these stands may potentially be of ancient origin but no positive evidence of antiquity was found in older documentation) by Perrin and Daly (2010).
+Oldhead Wood is a hyper-oceanic old sessile oak woodland, one of very few intact examples in the region and one of the only Irish sites where this habitat occurs directly adjacent to the coast.
+The exceptionally high humidity contributes to a rich epiphytic lichen and bryophyte flora (NPWS internal files).
+The Near Threatened Radula holtii , which is on the Flora (Protection) Order, 2015 (Lockhart et al., 2012), and the rare birds nightjar ( Caprimulgus europaeus ) and redstart ( Phoenicurus phoenicurus ) have been recorded from the site Woodland structure: indicators of overgrazing Occurrence All four indicators of overgrazing absent There are four indicators of overgrazing within 91AO: topiary effect on shrubs and young trees, browse line on mature trees, abundant dung, and severe recent bark stripping (Daly et al., in prep.; O'Neill and Barron, 2013) Vegetation composition: native tree cover Percentage No decline.
+Native tree cover at least 90% of canopy; target species cover at least 50% of canopy The target species for 91A0 are sessile oak ( Quercus petraea ) and the hybrid oak Quercus x rosacea (Daly et al., in prep.; O'Neill and Barron, 2013) Vegetation composition: typical species Occurrence At least 1 target species for 91A0 woodlands present; at least 6 positive indicator species for 91A0 woodlands present A variety of typical native species should be present, depending on woodland type.
+The target species for 91A0 are sessile oak ( Quercus petraea ) and the hybrid oak Quercus x rosacea.
+Positive indicator species for 91A0 are listed in Daly et al. (in prep.) and O'Neill and Barron (2013) Vegetation composition: negative indicator species Occurrence Negative indicator species cover not greater than 10%; regeneration of negative indicator species absent Negative indicator species (i.e. any non-native species, including herbaceous species such as montbretia ( Crocosmia x crocosmiiflora ) should be absent or under control.
+Conifers, notably Sitka spruce ( Picea sitchensis ), were planted in clearings, and beech ( Fagus sylvatica ) was also present (Goodwillie, 1979).
+Conifer clearance and control of beech have been undertaken, but substantial areas of beech remain (Perrin et al., 2008)